ossec/ossec-docs/docs/manual/installation/install-source.rst

 ==========================

-Installation of the OSSEC HIDS is very simple.
+Installation of OSSEC HIDS is very simple.
 Just follow these few steps to have it working.

-Please make sure that you understand the type of installation you are choosing (manager, agent, local, or hybrid) and are also aware of the order (always install the manager first).
-If you don’t know what I’m talking about, it’s a good idea to visit the `install types page`.
+It is important to choose the correct installation type: server, agent, local, or hybrid.
+More information on thse can be found on the `OSSEC Architecture page <../ossec-architecture.html>`_.

 .. warning::